Orb-H/rotaeno-rating/README.md

 - For the score `s` in the range in `s1~s2`,
   - Let bonus range be `b1~b2`, then rating is `(Difficulty Value) + b1 + (s - s1) / (s2 - s1) * (b2 - b1)`.
   - In other words, rating is linear in each range.

+After calculating the rating value, there are more post-processing steps as below:

+- If the calculated value is negative, consider it as 0.
+- If the player didn't clear the chart, rating value cannot exceed 6.0.

 ## Calculating the total rating